timm/shape/README.md

 To support easy install and uninstall:
 - All files in GOLDEN are defined relative to the position of the  main `gold`.
 - So installation is mostly just unzipping a file to a directory
-- Uninstalling is  zapping that directory.
+- And uninstalling is just zapping that directory.

 ## Example
 Here's an iterator that prunes away columns that start with a "?" in their name.
-A variable i.cells is reset for every step of the loop.
-This variable holds   just the columns we want to use
+The result is the variable `i.cells`, which  is reset for every step of the loop.

-     Row(it, "somecsvfile")    # Row defines "it", which is the iterator while( Rows(it) ) { # Rows runs the Row interator print it.cells[1]
+     Row(it, "somecsvfile")    # Row defines "it", which is the iterator while( doing(it) ) { # Rows runs the Row interator print it.cells[1]

 Fyi- having coded this iterator in lua and python and coffeescript, I can assert that that the following is